 Compact Disc (CD): A type of optical disc storage media, compact discs come in a variety of formats.
-These formats include CD-ROMs ("CD Read-Only Memory") that are read-only; CD-Rs ("CD Recordable") that are write to once and are then read-only; and CD-RWs ("CD Re-Writable") that can be written to multiple times.
+These formats include CD-ROMs ("CD Read-Only Memory") that are read-only; CD-Rs ("CD Recordable") that are written to once and are then read-only; and CD-RWs ("CD Re-Writable") that can be written to multiple times.

-Compliance Search: The identification of relevant terms and/or parties in response to a discovery request.
+Compliance Search: The identification of and search for relevant terms and/or parties in response to a discovery request.